EmeryP/chocolate-pizza/README.md

 # Chocolate-pizza
-A classmate and I were given a design comp and asked to replicate it as closely as possible in 4 hours.
+A classmate and I were given a "chocolate-pizza" design comp and asked to replicate it as closely as possible in 4 hours.

 ### Getting Started
 * Fork and clone this repo to your local machine